tvolkirch/CardVault/README.md

 Manually test real smart phones - simulation isn't good enough.

 Add more accessibility as needed and test with screen readers.

+# Release Notes

+Converted this project to use git.

+Fixed search overlay to not affect scroll position.

+Added spinner on initial page load.

+Improved some background colors.